biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 This means that Nextflow is running the code by using the **singularity exec** command.

-Then we can launch the following command:
+Thus we can launch this command outside the pipeline (locally):

 .. code-block:: console